-- Document goals of the project to increase gender and sexual identity diversity on the design team and with outside consultants, artists and fabricators. - US national statistics for 2022 show 51% women and 49% men with 7% selfidentifying as part of the LGBTQ+ community (Lesbian, Gay, Transgender, Bisexual, plus other gender and sexual identities).
-How does your team compare?
+- Document goals of the project to increase gender and sexual identity diversity on the design team. - US national statistics for 2022 show 51% women and 49% men1 with 7% self-identifying as part of the LGBT+ community2 (Lesbian, Gay, Transgender, Bisexual, plus other non-traditional gender and sexual identities).
+How does your team compare? - When hiring consultants, artists and fabricators, consider setting goals to match your regional sexual diversity.